bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 --

 ... but when they run their Ruby program, they don't see the output as they forgot to use `puts`.

 ---

-for: alexa readme slides

-layout: false

-### And now back to our regularly scheduled lesson ...

----